 The model illustrates what a full-service agency offering used to look like.
 But today, I would argue that we need to develop this old model, simply because we have two “new” and important groups to manage.
 The new model would look like this:

 Community management, because companies today have social audiences.
 These audiences are crucial and brands must nurture these relationships well.

 Inbound communications, because people today often go directly to branded websites or apps when looking for information and knowledge.

 To better understand public relations, let’s revisit the father of public relations, Edward Bernays.
 His uncle was the famous psychologist Sigmund Freud and Bernays, too, was interested in human behavior.

 Bernays was certainly somewhat of a character: His most famous book was titled Propaganda — in which he outlined how to manage the perceptions of crowds, much like a post-modern Niccolo Machiavelli.
+And it gets worse.

 The two most prominent examples of his pioneering work are somewhat disturbing:

-Case Study #1: Lucky Strike
+Case study #1: Lucky Strike

 When helping Lucky Strike, Bernays realized that cigarette smoking was mostly a male habit.
 From a business standpoint, this means that there’s a chance to add half the population to your list of potential customers.